When I was a teen in the early 90s, certain things outside the grunge culture were considered cool.

 Is the Gatlinburg SkyLift bridge made of glass?

-Yes and no. The SkyBridge, which offers iconic views of downtown Gatlinburg TN, the Great Smoky Mountains National Park and more, isn’t entirely made of glass.
+Yes and no. We’ve been calling it the “glass bridge”.
+But the SkyBridge, which offers iconic views of downtown Gatlinburg TN, the Great Smoky Mountains National Park and more, isn’t entirely made of glass.

-But there are 30-feet of glass panels on the bridge which offer spectacular views and a blast of adrenaline.
+There are 30 feet of glass panels on the bridge which offer spectacular views and a blast of adrenaline.

 With its panoramic views, it’s a great place to watch the sky at dusk.